 Although it’s not illegal for a dealer to advertise the same car at two (or more) different prices, it’s not exactly an example of outstanding business ethics if their used car pricing is handled like this as a matter of course.

 James’ situation is a step more serious, as he claims that the dealer refused to sell him the car at the advertised price.
 We are no longer talking about a dealer omitting to mention that a car is advertised and available for a cheaper price, but actually refusing to honour their own advertised pricing.

 These days, this sort of behaviour is thankfully becoming rare.
-Most dealers advertise their cars on websites like Auto Trader or Exchange and Mart, and can easily alter their used car pricing in seconds.
+Most dealers advertise their cars on several different websites, and can easily alter their used car pricing in seconds.
 In the past, an error in an old-style newspaper or magazine ad couldn’t be changed once it had been printed (assuming that it is a genuine error, rather than simply a dubious selling technique).

 In this sort of situation, you need to have proof of the lower advertised price.
 With online ads, it is easy for you to look up the advertised price on your smartphone in seconds, but a dealer can also change their advertised price just as quickly, so always print out the advertisement before you visit the dealership.

 If you hold your ground, and if you start mentioning phrases like ‘false advertising’ and ‘breach of trading standards’, dealers will generally concede fairly quickly.
 But is this the sort of dealer you want to be buying your car from?

 Used car pricing – are you getting the best deal?

 In the world of used car pricing, a dealer sets a car’s price based on what they hope to get and by what similar cars are being advertised for.

 A salesman is not obliged to offer you a lower price, just as a customer is not obliged to pay a higher asking price.
 It comes down to who wants the deal more and is prepared to concede more ground, or who is better at negotiating a deal.